AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 >
 >The [!DNL Marketo Engage] source is currently in beta.
 The feature and documentation are subject change.

-This document provides information on the underlying set up for the B2B namespaces and schemas used with [!DNL Marketo].
+This document provides information on the underlying set up for the B2B namespaces and schemas used with [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]").
 This document also provides details around setting up your Postman automation utility required for generating [!DNL Marketo] B2B namespaces and schemas.

 ## Prerequisites